Board of Directors

 Board Chair, Chair of Governance and Finance Committee

-Sharon was born and raised in Alberta, with an Electrical Engineering degree from the University of Calgary.
-With over twenty years of experience working for a computer systems company in a variety of roles, she is currently the Project Quality Manager at AltaLink in Calgary.
+Sharon was born and raised in Alberta.
+She got her Electrical Engineering degree and Masters of Business Administration from the University of Calgary.
+Her work experience is with working for a computer systems company in a variety of roles and with a utility company as the Project Quality Manager.
 Having been blessed with four children that were all active in variety of sports throughout their lives; she got involved in the soccer community at the club level and took a keen interest on how to support coaches from a club level.
 She moved to the city level to support infrastructure of indoor and outdoor facilities for soccer at a municipal level.
 After a few years, she took on the role at the provincial level of the soccer board to support administration of leagues for elite young and senior players to get to the national level.

 Throughout her years on various boards, she has gained an understanding of the needed infrastructure support for recreational and competitive athletes, which includes players, officials, administrators, long term athlete philosophy and facilities.